 Rare wetland plants found here include milfoil Myriophyllum robustum, the tiny water lily Trithuria inconspicua, buttercup Ranunculus urvilleanus, marsh fern Thelypteris confluens, and the sand spike sedge Eleocharis neozelandica.
-Hikurangi Swamp is the only known NZ location for the bittercress herb Rorippa laciniata and is one of the strongholds for heart leaved kohuhu Pittosporum obcordatum.
+Hikurangi Swamp is the only known New Zealand location for the bittercress herb Rorippa laciniata, is one of the strongholds for heart-leaved kōhūhū Pittosporum obcordatum and contains an unnamed species of rare Veronica/Hebe.